 |2.||Central Sector of the Imperial Citadel of Thang Long – Hanoi||5.||Hoi An Ancient Town|

 |3.||Complex of Hue Monuments||6.||Angkor|

 Day 01: Arrive Luang Prabang (LAOS)

-Meet on arrival at Luang Prabang airport and transfer to your hotel.
-Check in time starts from 1500 hrs.
-Have an afternoon sightseeing tour of Luang Prabang*, considered as the best-preserved traditional city in Southeast Asia and listed as a World Heritage site by UNESCO in 1995.
-Explore the shrine of Wat Mai, famous for the five–tiered, timber-framed roof, the impressive stupa of Wat Visoun, and That Makmo.
-Then take walk to the nearby Wat Aham, built in 1818 in classic Luang Prabang style, dedicated to Deveta Luang (spirit) Pu Gneu Ya Gneu (ancestors).
-Next, walk 328 steps uphill to the summit of Phousi Hill passing by various temples for an enjoyable exploration of the sacred, gilded Wat Chamsi stupa as well as a beautiful sunset view of the city and the Mekong River.
-In the evening explore Street Night Market, where you can find the lovely collection of handmade textiles and woodcarvings by local and hill tribe people from the surroundings of Luang Prabang.
+We are welcomed upon arrival at Luang Prabang airport and transferred to our hotel.
+Check in time starts at 3:00 PM.
+We embark in an afternoon sightseeing tour of the Town of Luang Prabang*, an outstanding example of the fusion of traditional architecture and Lao urban structures with those built by the European colonial authorities in the 19th and 20th centuries.
+Its unique, remarkably well-preserved townscape illustrates a key stage in the blending of these two distinct cultural traditions.
+We explore the shrine of Wat Mai, famous for the five–tiered, timber-framed roof, the impressive stupa of Wat Visoun, and That Makmo.
+We then take walk to the nearby Wat Aham, built in 1818 in classic Luang Prabang style, dedicated to Deveta Luang (spirit) Pu Gneu Ya Gneu (ancestors).
+Next, we walk the 328 steps to the summit of Phousi Hill, passing by various shrines for an enjoyable exploration of the sacred, gilded Wat Chamsi stupa as well as a beautiful sunset view of the city and the Mekong River.
+In the evening we explore the Night Street Market, where we can find lovely handmade textiles and woodcarvings made by the locals and nearby hill tribes.

 Overnight: Villa Santi Hotel, Luang Prabang (2 nights)